 Table 1 of this comment letter provides a summary of deficiencies identified in this audit report, described in the main body of this comment letter.
 Audit deficiencies include the reporting of questionable information, reporting of false information, use of problematic problematic language, and apparent failures to comply with minimum audit requirements.
-In addition, this comment letter documents questionable information in the discussion of at least 11 standards, false information for at least five standards, that one standard was assessed as exceeding compliance with absolutely no justification, and vague or inappropriate discussion of at least eight standards.
-Based on these deficiencies, it appears that compliance is questionable for at least eight standards, there is an indication of compliance is not met for three standards, and the report documents a failure to comply with two standards with no corrective action required.
+The report overall is cursory and provides scant detail substantiating conclusions.
+Very little information from interviews was used.
+Based on the deficiencies identified in this comment, it appears that compliance is questionable for at least 11 standards, there is an indication compliance is not met for one standard, and the report documents a failure to comply with three standards with no corrective action required.